 The PSP Research Roundtable is a pre-competitive collaboration involving patient advocacy organizations, academia, and selected industry leaders.
 Its mission is to represent the field in addressing bottlenecks and accelerating the development of new treatments for PSP and other primary tauopathies.

 The PSP Genetics Consortium is a group of neurologists, geneticists, and other neuroscientists from the United States, United Kingdom and Germany, studying the underlying genetics of PSP.
 The goal of this multi-national approach is to search the entire human genome for genes linked to PSP and related disorders.
 The PSP Genetics Consortium is a collaboration between CurePSP and the Tau Consortium.

 The brain bank at the Mayo Clinic in Jacksonville, Florida, supported by CurePSP, provides an invaluable resource to investigators by providing tissue samples for their research.
 It also provides a postmortem confirmation of diagnosis to families of the deceased.
 CurePSP reimburses families for the costs of brain donation.

 There are a number of clinical trials being undertaken at any given time that may present opportunity for patient participation.
 CurePSP will endeavor to keep this list as up to date as possible.

-Join us at our annual International Research Symposium in San Francisco October 26/27, 2017.
-This symposium highlights research by CurePSP grantees and is open to all researchers and key opinion leaders from academia and pharma/biotech interested in clinical and basic studies of PSP, CBD, and related tauopathies.
+CurePSP held its annual International Research Symposium in San Francisco on October 26/27, 2017.
+This symposium highlighted research by CurePSP grantees and key opinion leaders from academia and pharma/biotech interested in clinical and basic studies of PSP, CBD, and related tauopathies.
 See the full program here.